loyjoy/academy/experiences/events/events.md

 # JavaScript API Events

 Through LoyJoy [JavaScript API](/experiences/publish/javascript_api/javascript_api.md) following events are emitted automatically for the various process modules in the chat.
+Typically each event is prefixed with the name of the process module, e.g. event `birthdate_entered` for the [Birthdate process module](/help/processes/process/subprocesses/birthdate.md).

 The following list is not complete and will grow with the growing feature set of LoyJoy Cloud Platform.
 Also with the [Event process module](/help/processes/process/subprocesses/event.md) custom events can be defined and emitted, which are not contained in this list, either.